 To do something yaply is to do it nimbly or agilely.

-…followed by a 19th century nickname for someone who talks very verbosely, or a journalist who concocts or sensationalizes their stories.
+A 19th-century nickname for someone who talks verbosely, or a journalist who concocts or sensationalizes their stories.
 Also called a yarn-slinger.

 To shuffle along or walk in an awkward manner.

-Supposedly (according to the Oxford English Dictionary) derived from the surname of some notorious American criminal, in early 1900s slang a yegg or yeggman was a burglar or safebreaker.
+Supposedly (according to the Oxford English Dictionary) derived from the surname of some notorious American criminal, a yegg or yeggman was a slang term for a burglar or safebreaker in the early 1900s.

 An old English dialect word for someone who goes fishing, but comes home empty-handed.